rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 ### Prepare the quickstart project

 You will need judge and guardian models to run the full suite of benchmarks.
-You can set the existing model endpoints in the `.env` file as discussed below.
+If you have existing model endpoints to use, then set them in the `.env` file as discussed below.
 If you will be serving the models locally in OpenShift AI you can follow the instructions in the [Deploy judge and guardian models](docs/judge-and-guardian-models.md) file.

 Clone the repository: